aditya-u/Fire-8/README.md

 # Usage

 Create a build folder and run cmake

 Run the created make file

-after the executable is created use ./fire8 <romfile>
+After the executable is created use ./fire8 <romfile>